Might this London UK management training course

 What you'll take away from this management training course

 You'll have a powerful set of influencing skills enabling you to persuade without being argumentative.
 Practising these skills will develop your emotional intelligence, and this will give you understanding and confidence to use your influencing skills when you most need them - when you're meeting resistance.

 When people are resisting your persuasion, your success in changing their mind depends at least as much on how you listen to them as it does on what you tell them.
 This course will turn you into a very persuasive listener.
 It'll help you master the art of listening with empathy.

 - First watch our short introductory video, "Who needs these communication skills?"

-- Then contact us for a chat and we’ll be glad to discuss what challenges you may be experiencing, and if and how we can help you develop the skills you need for influencing and persuading more successfully.
+- Then contact us for a chat and we’ll be glad to discuss what challenges may be making it difficult for you to win friends and influence people, and if and how we can help you develop the influencing skills you need.

 - Every participant begins this course with a free exploratory one-to-one coaching session by phone or Skype.
-You make no commitment to proceed beyond this until you're sure this course can help you upgrading your influencing and persuasion skills.
+You make no commitment to proceed beyond this until you're sure this influencing skills training course is the one for you.

 You'll find under FAQs (in the main menu above) answers to many of your questions about the content and method of this course.

 More about our approach